Tacoma Felony Traffic Crimes Lawyer

 Attempting to elude a pursuing police vehicle is defined as driving a motor vehicle and failing to stop while driving recklessly after having been directed to stop by the police.
 Attempting to elude a pursuing police vehicle is a class C felony.

 Hit & Run

 The formal name for the charge of hit and run is failure to remain at the scene of an accident.
 Under Washington State law, when a person is involved in an automobile accident involving damage over $250.00, the driver is required to remain at the scene of the accident and provide his or her identification and other information.
 Failure to comply with this duty is a crime.
 The level of the crime is determined by whether the accident was with an unoccupied car or some other property (misdemeanor), an occupied car but with no injury (gross misdemeanor), or caused an injury to another person (felony).
 Both felony and gross misdemeanor hit and run carry a mandatory license suspension upon conviction.

 Schedule Your Free Consultation by Call (253) 345-4506

 If you have been arrested and/or charged with a traffic crime of any type, contact the Tacoma criminal defense lawyers at The Law Offices of Krupa & Clark.
-An experienced defense attorney is available every day of the year, 24 hours a day, to talk to you and give you advice about your particular circumstances.
+Our team is available every day of the year, 24 hours a day, to talk to you and give you advice about your particular circumstances.
 We appreciate the opportunity to help you understand and protect your rights, and the chance to help you defend your case.
 You won’t be disappointed with our personal service and attention to detail.

 You can call our office at (253) 345-4506 or reach us by completing the form on our contact page.